RoliBoy/RoliBoy.github.io/projects/icarus/icarus.md

 icarus is intended to be used as a live system, ensuring you have an intact working environment each boot, containing every obscure ctf tool in existence

-## but why?
-[WIP]

-because there are tools that still have python2 as a dependency

 ## icarus vs kali and parrot [WIP]

 both kali and parrot are distributions focused on pentesting so they lack tools frequently used by ctf players. and neither of them is arch based so they are objectively worse